Deepam-Rai/Notes/Cloud_Computing/Chapter 2 - Principles of Parallel and Distributed Computing.md

 ![MIMD](../Images/Cloud%20Computing/MIMD.png)

 ## 2.3.3 Approaches to parallel programming
-1. Data parallelism: Split data and run a PE on each split using same instruction.
+1. Data parallelism: Split the data and run a PE on each split.
+Same instruction is issued in each PE.
 Suitable for SIMD.
 2. Process parallelism: A process with multiple but distinct activities that can be carried out in separate processors.
 3. Farmer-and-worker model: Master-slave model.